 Here are some ways to start:

-- Read through the topics in Understanding the Liver and Hepatitis C Basics.
+- Read through the topics in Understanding the Liver and this Hepatitis C website.

 - Check out government or nonprofit educational organizations that deal with hepatitis C issues.
 You can find a list of them in the Resources at the end of this section.

 - Use your local library.
 The most current information will be in the library's collection of newspapers and magazines (books about hepatitis C may be out of date by the time they are published).

 - Check with your local VA medical center to see if there is an on-site library where you can find patient materials on hepatitis C.

 - Talk with others who have been diagnosed with hepatitis C. Ask your doctors if they know of any support groups.
 Or you can go online, where you can find message boards and chat rooms.
 Always discuss what you learn from these sources with your doctor.
 The information may not be accurate, and even if it is, it may not be right for your particular situation.

 - See the section on Living with Hepatitis to learn about special diet and nutrition suggestions, complementary therapies, emotional health, and other topics.